mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 ### SPHINCS-PLUS Algorithms

 In order to reduce the complexity of the key representation and signature representations we register a unique algorithm name per pset.
 This allows us to omit registering the `pset` term, and reduced the likelyhood that it will be misused.
 These `alg` values are used in both key representations and signatures.

+Sphincs+ targets different security levels (128-, 192- and 256-bit security) and tradeoffs between size and speed.
+For each security level a small (s) and fast (f) parameter set is provided.

 | kty         | alg           | Paramter Set |
 | ----------- | ------------- | ------------ |